Regexp introduction

 => false

-info A key difference from match? method is that these operators will also set regexp related global variables.
+info A key difference from the match? method is that these operators will also set regexp related global variables.

 Cheatsheet and Summary